git-pull/website/blog/2018/01/technical-screening.rst

 and our colleagues, too.

 In so many ways, I've seen technical screenings fail to confirm in the affirmative or the negative I could program or truly perform a role.

 I've been dragged around to places that lack the basal honesty to explain the role demands flexibility, passion, focus, teamwork, but maybe the skills *just a touch* more modest than their post's requirements.
 Maybe it's just CRUD, ETL, React.js, with some Pandas here and there.
 Not rewriting language primitives from the ground up in assembly.
 Like that.

-Sometimes, I'm flunked based on stuff I've done before, but haven't practiced in ages, or that's researchable and I'd be good at.
-It's safe to say, that effects how competetent you come off as.

 Even when it comes to basic programming API's and standard libraries, I don't remember every one, and regularly look up documentation for it.